Guidelines for Students

 The penalty may involve the assignment or exam in question, the final course grade, or both.
 For example,

-• As a grade-related penalty involving an assignment, Professor X may assign to you no credit for the assignment, partial credit, or a reduction in the grade for the assignment.
+- As a grade-related penalty involving an assignment, Professor X may assign to you no credit for the assignment, partial credit, or a reduction in the grade for the

 If you are found guilty, can you appeal?

-If you are guilty, then the decision is communicated to you and the Academic Integrity record keeper in Professor X’s college.
-The sanction and your right to appeal is also shared.
+If you are guilty, then the decision is communicated to you the academic integrity registry.
+The penalty and your right to appeal is also shared.

-If you do appeal, any penalty exacted by Professor X should not be permanently recorded until the appeal has concluded.
+If you do appeal, any penalty assigned by your instructor should not be permanently recorded until the appeal has concluded.
 The grade of INC is assigned if the case is not resolved by the end of the term.

 Special Issues with Primary Hearings

-What if you don’t reply to Professor X or you don’t show up at the primary hearing?
+What if you don’t reply to Professor X your instructor or you don’t show up at the primary hearing?

-The Code says that Professor X has the right to hold the primary hearing in your absence if you fail to attend without a compelling excuse.
+The Code says that your instructor has the right to hold the primary hearing in your absence if you fail to attend without a compelling excuse.

-If you don’t reply to Professor X, or if you agree to be at the primary hearing but then don’t show up without an explanation then the primary hearing can be held anyway.
+If you don’t reply to your instructor, or if you agree to be at the primary hearing but then don’t show up without an explanation then the primary hearing can be held anyway.
 It is in your best interest to show up.

 What if the RCC can’t be at the primary hearing?

-If your chosen RCC can’t attend the primary hearing, feel free to ask Professor X to reschedule the hearing.
+If your chosen RCC can’t attend the primary hearing, feel free to ask your instructor to reschedule the hearing.
 However, as a resource, the RCC is not guaranteed to be available for any particular hearing.
-In considering your request, Professor X has to consider the availability of all parties and witnesses as well as the timeliness of the hearing.
-And it may not be possible for Professor X to grant your request.
+In considering your request, Your instructor has to consider the availability of all parties and witnesses as well as the timeliness of the hearing.
+And it may not be possible for your instructor to grant your request.

 You can, of course, bring another advisor to the hearing if the RCC is not available.